Introduct/digi-doc-test-service/README.md

 # DigiDoc Test Service

-This repository contains back-end part of the test service to operate on signed DigiDoc containers.
+This repository contains back-end part of the test service to operate on DigiDoc containers.

 **DigiDoc Test Service** available [here](https://18.156.149.72/)

 ### Contents